SlinkierApple13/BukkitPlugin.Railchess/README.md

 * `/rcedit line <lineNumber>`\
   Requires permission: railchess.edit.\
   Sets the current line number.
+* `/rcedit align`\
+  Requires permission: railchess.edit.\
+  Turn on/off "align mode," in which a new station is aligned to the previous station.
 * `/rcedit thoroughfare`\
   Requires permission: railchess.edit.\
   Switch to thoroughfare editing mode (instead of editing railway transit lines).